chriskerley78910/The-River/README.md

 # River is an exploratory app to figure out what factors influence
 # a users viewing pleasure the most.

+## QUICKSTART

+Assumes you have the database setup already.
+Navigate to the top directory and type in:
+'npm start'
+then press enter.

+### Tools Used:
+Jest
+Webpack
+VueJS 2.6
+MySQL Server
+vue-test-utils -- frontend testing.

 # references